framasoft/mobilizon/UPGRADE.md

 * `weasyprint` for PDF export (with [a few extra dependencies](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html))
 * `pyexcel-ods3` for ODS export (no extra dependencies)

 Both can be installed through pip.
+You need to enable exports for PDF and ODS in the configuration afterwards.
+Read [the dedicated docs page about this]() (*upcoming*).

 # Upgrading from 1.0 to 1.1